abdallahdib/NextFace/README.md

 By default,  the method uses 9 order spherical harmonics bands ([this work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf)) to capture scene light. you can modify the number of spherical harmonics bands  in **optimConfig.ini** bands and see the importance of using high number of bands for a better light recovery.
 # Good practice for best reconstruction

-* To obtain best reconstruction with optimal albedos, ensure that the images are taken in good lighting conditions (no shadows, well lit...).
+* To obtain best reconstruction with optimal albedos, ensure that the images are taken in good lighting conditions (no shadows and well lit...).
 * In case of single input image, ensure that the face is frontal to reconstructs a complete diffuse/specular/roughness, as the method recover only visible parts of the face.
 * Avoid extreme face expressions as the underlying model may fail to recover them.
 # Limitations